rudolfolah/emacs-flow-jsx/README.md

     ;; TODO

-As you can use, there are functions for checking whether a file uses the flow type annotations or the flow type checker and whether it uses the react JSX syntax.
+There are functions for checking whether a file uses the flow type annotations or the flow type checker and whether it uses the react JSX syntax.

+## Testing

+The provided tests for `emacs-flow-jsx-mode` are basic and only cover a small part of the mode's functionality.

+To run the tests, follow the steps below:

+### Running Tests within Emacs

+1. Open Emacs.
+2. Run the command `M-x ert`.
+3. When prompted, enter `t` to run all tests.

+### Running Tests from the Command Line

+1. Open a terminal.
+2. Navigate to the package directory
+3. Run the following command: `emacs -batch -l ert -l tests.el -f ert-run-tests-batch-and-exit`

 # License and Copyright